|Tel||+44 (0)1865 289300|

 Sir Muir is an internationally renowned authority on healthcare systems and has advised governments of several countries outside the UK including Australia, New Zealand, Italy, Spain and Germany.

-Sir Muir is also a Professor in the Nuffield Department of Surgery at the University of Oxford.
+Sir Muir is also a Visiting Professor in the Nuffield Department of Surgical Sciences at the University of Oxford.
 He received the CBE in 2000 and was knighted in 2005 for services to the National Health Service.

 Sir Muir is working on the Value Based Healthcare theme within the Nuffield Department of Primary Care Health Sciences and is interested in understanding and implementing value based healthcare, particularly focusing on the Triple Value framework:

 - Allocative value, determined by how the assets are distributed to different sub groups in the population

 - Technical value, determined by how well resources are used for all the people in need in each sub group